OfficeForProductSafetyAndStandards/beis-primary-authority-register/README.md

 * We deploy through a release strategy by tagging the master branch.

+### Definition of ready

+Work to be started only when:

+* Story A/Cs have been discussed with QA, and PO where applicable
+* Story has been refined, and sized
+* There is enough information on the ticket to complete it
+* Any UI changes have been prototyped and agreed by stakeholders

 ### Definition of Done

 * Code meets the A/C agreed on the task.